UzairArain2003/AI_Project_Team_Work/README.md

 ## Project Repository

-This repository serves as the official workspace for our Final Year Project (FYP).
+This repository serves as the official workspace for our AI Project.
 It is used for project development, code management, documentation, and collaboration among team members.

 ## Team Members